 2019 Chevrolet Corvette (C7) Review

-Sales of the 2019 Chevrolet Corvette have been brisk at Martin Chevrolet, a top Southern California Chevy dealer.
+Sales of the 2019 Chevrolet Corvette have been brisk at Southern California Chevy dealers.
 And that’s highly significant because of the 2020 Mid-Engine Corvette’s recent reveal.

 You would think that the news of the 2020 Mid-Engine Vette coming out would dampen interest in the 2019 Chevrolet Corvette.
 But, not so.

-In fact, the most expensive and powerful Vette in history only lasted a few days on Martin Chevy’s showroom floor recently.
+In fact, the most expensive and powerful Vette in history only lasted a few days on a SoCal Chey Dealer showroom floor recently.
 And yes, I’m referring to the 2019 Corvette ZR1 supercar – the $150K, 755-horsepower beast!

 Chevy Corvette – From Front-Engine C7 to Mid-Engine C8

 But with news about the new generation of Corvette’s (C8) burning up the internet, why is the current generation (C7) so hot with car buyers?
 I have a few theories for the spike in 2019 Vette sales.

 For instance, if the C7 is really the end of the front-engine Corvette then the value of these 2019’s is likely to sky-rocket.
 And, let’s be real, with the 2019 Corvette, Chevrolet may have maxed-out the capacity of front-engine technology.
 Plus, if that’s the case then history will shine an equally bright light on the 2019 Corvette’s value in years to come.

 Of course, you also have to consider the push toward electric vehicles.
 Which seems likely to make traditional American muscle cars endangered species.

 And, perhaps the most important of all possible reasons the 2019 Corvette’s are selling out… You can never underestimate the passion of the automotive enthusiast.